 - MIT SMR’s frequently updated blog, which features fresh thinking across a range of topics;

-- Online-only articles, interviews, videos and other digital content related to topics of interest to our audiences.
+- Online-only articles, interviews, videos, and other digital content related to topics of interest to our audience.

 All submissions must follow these guidelines:

-- Submit articles to email@example.com.
-We do not accept articles submitted by fax or physical mail.
-No calls, please.
+- All submissions must be entered through our online submissions interface.
+We do not accept articles submitted by email, fax, or physical mail.
+No phone calls, please.

-- All articles should be in Word format (.doc or .docx files).
+- All articles should be submitted as Word documents (.doc or .docx files).
 No PDFs, please.

-- Submissions intended as shorter-length articles for MIT SMR should range between 1000 – 2000 words, including references, tables, and figures.
+- Submissions intended as shorter-length articles for MIT SMR’s Frontiers section should range from 1,000 to 2,000 words, including references, tables, and figures.

-- When applicable, please include a research methodology section in your work.
+- When applicable, please include a research methodology section.

-- Include the name, address, phone, affiliations, and email for ALL authors.
+- Include the name, address, phone number, affiliations, and email for all authors.
 This information should be included on the title page and in the cover letter.

-- All cover letters should include a statement that the paper has not been published elsewhere and will not be sent to another publication, of any kind, unless it has been declined by MIT SMR.
+- Authors should be prepared to agree to a statement that the paper has not been published elsewhere and will not be sent to another publication of any kind unless it has been declined by MIT SMR.

-- End notes and reference must follow the format below.
+- Endnotes and references must follow the format below.

 - Authors should be prepared to assign copyright to MIT SMR upon acceptance.

-We understand that your ideas are important, and we attempt to respond to them in a timely fashion.
-Upon receipt of your article, SMR will acknowledge receipt within one week.
-After that, your submission will be reviewed internally and may be sent out for peer review.
+We understand that your ideas are important, and we aim to respond to them in a timely fashion.
+MIT SMR will acknowledge receipt of your article or proposal immediately upon submission.
+After that, submissions will be reviewed internally and may be sent out for peer review.
+Please allow two to three weeks’ response time after initial submission.

 If your submission is approved, it will be assigned to an editor.
 Because most of our readers are business executives, we work with authors to ensure that research-based articles with complex technical ideas have the greatest possible influence on actual management practice.
 We work collaboratively, but we do edit and rewrite substantially in order to reach our primary audience.

-Although scholars often do, we do not identify references by date and author’s last name in parentheses in the text, with a bibliography at the end of the article.
+Although scholars often do, we do not identify references by date and author’s last name in parentheses in the text, followed by a bibliography at the end of the article.
 Instead, we ask that authors place in the text superscripted numbers that refer to a list of endnotes assembled at the end of the article.
-These endnotes should be presented in our style.
+These endnotes should be presented in our style (see samples below).

 Each enumerated endnote may contain several related items.
 It may be possible to group several citations or explanatory notes that occur in a single paragraph under one number.

-We use “The Chicago Manual of Style” (CMS), 16th ed., as our guide for endnotes, but because we adhere to the “Associated Press Stylebook” for everything other than endnotes, there are some exceptions:
+We always use the latest version of “The Chicago Manual of Style” (CMS) as our guide for endnotes, but because we adhere to the “Associated Press Stylebook” for everything other than endnotes, there are some exceptions:

 Do not spell out the first name of authors in endnotes.